mocktools/go-smtp-mock/README.md

 func main() {
   hostAddress, portNumber := "127.0.0.1", 2525

-  // You can pass empty ConfigurationAttr{}.
+  // You can pass empty smtpmock.ConfigurationAttr{}.
 It means that smtpmock will use default settings server := smtpmock.New(smtpmock.ConfigurationAttr{
     hostAddress:       hostAddress,
     portNumber:        portNumber,